 Table of Contents

 A flush valve is an important part of the toilet, located in the toilet tank.
 When you press the flush lever, the valve lets the water flow to the bowl, causing the flush.
 Flush valves can be either a flapper or a canister style.

 Toilet flappers can usually be found in older toilets.
 Flappers are mostly made of rubber or plastic, and they sit in the tank preventing water from going down to the bowl.
-The flapper is attached to a chain which is directly connected to the flush lever.
+The flapper is attached to a chain that is directly connected to the flush lever.
 When you push the lever, it pulls the chain and the flapper pulls up, allowing water to release from the tank and activate the flush.

 Toilets that have canister flush valves usually have a long, vertically-positioned cylindrical valve in the tank.
 When you push the lever, the valve goes up and releases water from the tank.
 They are usually large and force the water down with amazing power.

 However, they are also complicated and require lots of tiny components to work.
 Despite many components, canister flush valves require almost no maintenance and can last for a long period of time.

 Regardless of which you choose, both flush valve options have pros and cons.
 Let’s take a look at the main upsides and downsides of both systems.

 Toilet Flapper – Pros & Cons

 Main Features to Consider